renatabiniek/moonlight-quiz/README.md

 Scores and question count/ quesiton total are displayed above the questions & answers section at all times.
 Final score is also announced on the pop up end game modal.

+* I want to be able to contact the site owner with my feedback

+A simple contact form is easily available in the main navigation menu.
+A thank you message printed back to the user confirms that the query was received.

 ### Validator Testing